daos-stack/daos/doc/admin/deployment.md

 running *daos\_server* but to be extended to downloading remotely from central storage location).

-When the controller is selected and an update firmware task runs, controller data is accessed through an existing linked list through the binding fwupdate call and a raw command specifying firmware update with local image (specified by filepath) and slot identifier.
+When the controller is selected, and an update firmware task runs, controller data is accessed through an existing linked list through the binding fwupdate call and a raw command specifying firmware update with the local image (specified by filepath) and slot identifier.
 The firmware update is followed by a hard reset on the controller.

 ### Storage Burn in